google-parfait/tensorflow-federated/docs/api_docs/python/tff.md

 [`class Type`](./tff/Type.md): An abstract interface for all classes that represent TFF types.

+[`class Value`](./tff/Value.md): An abstract base class for all values in the bodies of TFF computations.

 ## Functions

 [`federated_aggregate(...)`](./tff/federated_aggregate.md): Aggregates `value` from `CLIENTS` to `SERVER` using a multi-stage process.